- Phone (650) 354-1405

 - Staying home to do homework

-- Staying home because of being up late the previous night (even if related to school activities - drama, dance, sports, etc.)
+- Staying home due to being up late the previous night (even if related to school activities - dances, drama, sports, etc.)

 - Family vacations

 Health Related Absences